Cancer Research UK logo.

 Testing urine for blood

 Testing for blood in the urine is not a useful screening test for the general population.
-This is because small amounts of blood in urine can be due to other medical conditions.
-For example a urine infection or kidney problems.
+This is because small amounts of blood in the urine can be due to other medical conditions.
+For example, a urine infection or kidney problems.

-Doctors looked at testing for blood in the urine as a test for people at a higher risk of bladder cancer.
-The test involves dipping a testing stick into a fresh sample of your urine.
-The National Screening Committee looked at the results of many studies.
+Researchers have looked at testing for blood in the urine for people at a higher risk of bladder cancer.
+The test involves dipping a testing stick into a fresh sample of urine.
+The National Screening Committee have looked at the results of many studies.
 They think that testing the urine for blood is not a useful test for this group of people at the moment.

 Other urine tests